Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 ### Directed graph

 Graphs and networks can be `directed` or `undirected` (Figure 8.1), which determines the `directionality`, i.e. in which direction the nodes are connected to each other.
 In broad terms, this directionality determines how the interaction happens (or is allowed to happen) between the nodes.
-For example in terms of street networks, the roads can be travelled to any direction on an undirected network but with the directed network the travel direction is restricted to a certain direction (e.g. due to one-way-streets).
+In directed graphs, `edges` are always directed, meaning that we need to define for each edge the direction of how the nodes are connected to each other.
+For instance, the node A is connected to node B *and* node B is connected to node A (i.e. both ways).
+In specific contexts, these kind of directed edges are called as `arcs`.
+For instance, street network is one typical example where considering directionality and constructing a directed graph is important as the travel direction can be restricted to a certain direction in specific parts of the network due to one-way-streets (e.g. when travelling by car).
+However, networks do not always need to be directed in the context of transport.
 Undirected graphs are commonly used e.g. with  walking and cycling related network analysis, as with those travel modes it is typically possible to travel the same street in any direction you like.
-Directed graphs are commonly used when considering driving, as there are stricter rules in terms of how the roads of the city can be traversed by cars.

 ```python
 G_directed = nx.MultiDiGraph()